When ARES executes a simulation, the following set of files is generated:

 count of each element(membranes and objects) in each iteration.
 Thus, it

 The first row defines the element that is being tracked with the following notation ELEMENT(HIERARCHY).
-An example would be a column labeled as "A1(B1-H1-P1-ECO)" where we track the count of A1 substance located inside B1 bacterial lineage cells of H1 host that inhabits P1 environment of scenario named ECO.
+An example would be a column labeled as "A1(B1-H1-P1-ECO)" where we track the count of A1 substance located inside B1 bacterial lineage cells of H1 host that inhabits P1 environment of SIMULATION named ECO.

 A set of csv files derived from SCENARIO.csv which groups element counts by